apache/cordova-docs/docs/en/edge/guide/project-settings/index.md

 ## Platform-Specific Properties

 As with any abstraction layer, Apache Cordova cannot be a perfect silver bullet.
-As such, some native and platform-specific properties, characterstics and behaviours are encapsulated as much as possible as `<preference>` elements inside the `config.xml` file.
+As such, some native and platform-specific properties, characteristics and behaviours are encapsulated as much as possible as `<preference>` elements inside the `config.xml` file.
 The following sub-sections linked to are guides which go into more details about these preferences.

 - Project Settings for iOS